FE-BCC-2023/Freepass-FE-2023/sicker/README.md

 # sicker

-Simple app to make and share whatsapp sticker
-\nprobably not compatible in android 12
+Simple app to make and share whatsapp sticken.
+Probably not compatible in android 12

 ## Getting Started